 Bruce and Ron made the first donations to the High Bursary Program and encouraged other High alumni from their years to donate.
 One Old Boy wrote to Dr Jaggar that he was motivated to donate to the High Bursary Program because he himself felt privileged to have been able to attend the school more than fifty years ago.
 There is no doubt that these sentiments resonate strongly with many other Old Boys as over sixty have contributed to the High Bursary Program to date.

 Some of their contributions have been named after individuals and others after year groups, with the Class of 1961 being the first year group to donate.
 These funds will provide support to those students whose parents find themselves in genuine financial hardship and who may struggle to pay even a proportion of the annual fees, let alone the whole amount.
 Bursary recipients are selected by the Principal in consultation with the Head Teacher Wellbeing and other relevant staff.
 Although all recipients remain anonymous, the School will provide an annual written report of the difference the Program has made to the life of each High boy.
 Eleven bursaries of $2500 per annum have been awarded this year.

-If you wish to contribute to the High Bursary Program and join the others who have committed to enabling a new generation of deserving boys to experience life at Sydney High, please contact the Development Office.
+If you wish to contribute to the High Bursary Program and join the others who have committed to enabling a new generation of deserving boys to experience life at Sydney High, please contact the Foundation Office or Bruce and Ron.

 Phone: 0435 355 238